vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 # FactoryGirl.build_stubbed(:some_object)
 ```

 This option was created for speeding up your tests and for test cases where none of the code needs to hit the database.
 It also instantiates and assigns attributes like **build** does but it only makes objects look like they have been persisted.
 The object returned has all the defined attributes from your factory stubbed out—plus a fake **id** and **nil** timestamps.
-Their associations are stubbed out as well—unlike **build** associations which are using **create**.
-Since this strategy is dealing with stubs and has no dependency on the database these tests will be super fast.
+Their associations are stubbed out as well—unlike **build** associations which are using **create** on associated objects.
+Since this strategy is dealing with stubs and has no dependency on the database these tests will be as fast as they get.

 + **attributes_for**

 This method will return a hash of only the attributes defined in the relevant factory—without associations, timestamps and id of course.
 Its sort of convenient if you want to build an instance of an object without fiddling around with attribute hashes manually.
-I have seen it mostly in Controller specs used similar to this:
+I have seen it mostly used in Controller specs similar to this:

 **Ruby:**
 ``` ruby